tobias-z/database-exam-project/README.md

 Everything is exposed through a nginx proxy.

-Applications are available through: `localhost/<service>/<uri-inside-service>` Databases are available through: `localhost:{27017,7474,1433}` for either MongoDB, Neo4j or MSSQL
+Applications are available through: `localhost/<service>/<uri-inside-service>` Databases are available through: `localhost:{27017,7474,1433,6379}` for either MongoDB, Neo4j, MSSQL or Redis

 List of available services: